|Title:||Director of Athletics|

 Tyler’s career coaching record of 193-157 includes 87-64 at Albright, highlighted by the 1998 conference championship, and 106-93 at Shepherd, a 34-win improvement over the seven year period before he arrived.

-Tyler has several former assistants and players who have gone on to successful careers in coaching, including Justin Namolik, head coach at Shepherd University (WV), Marcus Kahn, head coach at Cabrini College (PA), Chad Myers, head coach at Massanutten Military Academy PG (VA), Gene McAteer, head coach at Bridgewater-Raritan HS (NJ), Danley Shank, head coach at Shalom Christian Academy (PA), Duncan Williams, assistant coach at Alderson-Broaddus College (WV), and Fred Lymas, assistant coach at Washington Adventist University (MD).
-In addition, Tyler hired Jeff Price as the head basketball coach at West Virginia Wesleyan and Price is now the head coach at Division I South Alabama.
+Tyler has a growing number of former assistants and players who have gone on to successful careers in coaching, including Justin Namolik, head coach at Shepherd University (WV), Marcus Kahn, head coach at UMW, Chad Myers, head coach at Elev/8 Sports Academy (Fla.); Gene McAteer, head coach at Bridgewater-Raritan HS (NJ), Danley Shank, head coach at Shalom Christian Academy (PA), Duncan Williams, assistant coach at Alderson-Broaddus College (WV), and Fred Lymas, assistant coach at Washington Adventist University (MD).
+In addition, Tyler hired Jeff Price as the head basketball coach at West Virginia Wesleyan, who is now the head coach at Lynn University; Jim Boone, now the head coach at Delta State, and Patrick Beilein, currently an assistant coach for the Utah Jazz.

 Tyler earned a bachelor of arts in history and a master's degree in education from The College of William and Mary.
 He was a guard on the basketball team at Division I William and Mary, where he played against all-time greats Len Bias and David Robinson.